8 Habits of Highly Effective Product Leaders

 5. Radically transparent

-I talked about this one more in this post, but in short: effective product leaders over-communicate and share context freely.
+I talked about this more in a recent post, but in short: effective product leaders over-communicate.

-They come across like an open book; genuine, transparent and with nothing to hide.
+They come across like an open book; are genuine, transparent and have nothing to hide.

 A straight copy & paste.
 No editing nor reframing the message.